Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "You were her best friends.
 I think she'd want you to be involved."

-"I...know. and it means a lot to me that you're asking but...y'know, I'm Catholic."
+"I...know.
+And it means a lot to me that you're asking but...y'know, I'm Catholic."
 Ava said at last.

 "I'm sure your God would understand, Ava."